donaldRwilliams/BGGM/README.md

 remotes::install_github("donaldRwilliams/BGGM")
 ```

-Note that the developmental version is recommended, due to the
+Note that the developmental version is recommended (and required to run
-algorithms being written in `c++` and support for all data types.
-The
+the following examples), due to the algorithms being written in `c++`
+and support for all data types.
+The developmental version is essentially
-developmental version is essentially **BGGM** version 2.0.0.
+**BGGM** version 2.0.0.

 ## Overview